nspyre-org/nspyre/docs/contributing.rst

            The return value.
 True for success, False otherwise.
        """

 *Type hints* are the annotations appending the function declaration and look like this: ``(param1: int, param2: str) -> bool``.
 Unlike a static programming language, Python neither requires these type declarations nor does it use them to do runtime type checking.
-The benefit to putting this information outside the docstrings is to increase readability of docstrings, while also making both static analysis and refactoring easier.
+The benefit to putting this information outside the docstrings is to increase their readability, while also making both static analysis and refactoring easier.

 A few other guidelines: